 Best Known For: Derrick the Deathfin

 Being an independent developer can be tough.
 Gordon Midwood knows all about that - his rather brilliant arcade swim-a-chomper, Derrick the Deathfin

 , put him in debt by around £40,000.
 It was worth it, though, to see the game shine in reviews (check ours out here

-We caught up with Gordon once more to ask his views on always-online, console manufacturers getting closer to indie studios and whether new IPs are needed before the next wave of hardware launches.Do you feel that an always-online future would be a positive one, for both developers and gamers?
+We caught up with Gordon once more to ask his views on always-online, console manufacturers getting closer to indie studios and whether new IPs are needed before the next wave of hardware launches.

 I feel that it would be a very positive future indeed for paranoid publishers!

 Of course there are many benefits of always being online in the gaming world, in terms of asynchronous multiplayer, collecting metrics, tweaking experiences in realtime and so on.
 Personally I have never done any of the things in that last sentence though.